 Issues affecting the viability of the craft

 - Training issues/dilution of skills: There is no recognised training or qualification available for natural dyeing.
-A number of small companies have set up to teach natural dyeing but the skills on these courses are often diluted or not demonstrated by the tutor, and many students go on a day course run by someone not much more skilled than themselves.
-There are good courses available, but it is hard for prospective students to assess the quality of the tutors.
+There are some excellent courses available, but it can be hard for prospective students to assess the quality of the tutors.
 This can lead to a lowering of standards in teaching and dyeing, and a devalued craft.
-This dilution of skills and consequent loss of product quality can give the craft a bad name.
+This dilution of skills and consequent loss of product quality can give natural dyes a bad name.

-- Lack of awareness: Dyeing is often an invisible craft.
-It contributes to a finished product, rather than creating one itself, and while many people may appreciate the colour or surface embellishment of a textile, they tend not to appreciate that dyeing is a separate and highly skilled process.
+- Lack of awareness: Dyeing is often an invisible craft as it contributes to a finished product.
+While many people may appreciate the colour or surface embellishment of a textile, they tend not to appreciate that dyeing is a separate and highly skilled process.

 - Market issues: Many people who are practising the craft are doing so to a very high/professional standard but are unable to make a living from it.

 The AGWSD runs a Certificate of Achievement in Natural Dyes.
-The SDC has an Associateship (ASDC) assessed by examination, and also offers an Associateship by exemption (by writing a thesis and undergoing a panel interview on your subject).
-There are several institutions offering short courses in natural dyeing, such as West Dean College, Ardington School of Crafts, Trill Farm and a number of experienced tutors running their own courses.
+The SDC has an Associateship (ASDC) assessed by examination, and also offers an Associateship by exemption (by writing a thesis and undergoing a panel interview).

 Craftspeople currently known